 - Stay hydrated and drink plenty of water.
 If you allow yourself to become dehydrated or don’t have a nutritionally balanced diet, your saliva flow may be compromised.
 Avoid salty foods.

-- Keep your mouth free of bacteria.
+- Keep your mouth free of germs.
 Boost your oral hygiene in order to help do the job of your saliva, thoroughly removing plaque buildup from around the teeth and gums.

-- Be sure to use a 100% pure botanical toothpaste and mouthwash that will kill harmful bacteria, promote natural saliva production and promote a healthy, balanced environment inside of your mouth.
-Click here to learn more.
+- Be sure to use a 100% pure botanical toothpaste and mouthwash that will kill harmful germs, promote natural saliva production and promote a healthy, balanced environment inside of your mouth.

 - Artificial saliva